On this page

 Homestead Declaration Requirements – Property owners whose homes meet the definition of a Vermont homestead must file a Homestead Declaration annually by an April filing deadline.

-Online Property Database – Search assessment information and property record cards
+View Lister’s Card – Search an online database of assessment information and property record cards.

 Tax Appeal Handbook – A guide to the Property Tax Assessment Appeals process.